KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 This fixed-motion simulator was our first simulator experience.
 23 are in use and cost $1 million each.

 ![](southwest-headquarters-tour-2026/cae-simulator-outside.jpg)
+As we watched, a simulator would raise up and rotate at angles that simulate real flight.
 An instructor saw our group and invited us inside of one for a look.

 ![](southwest-headquarters-tour-2026/cae-simulator-inside.jpg)
 While real "turbine hours" can be logged in this simulator, it can also cause real motion sickness.
 Ask them about the chickens hanging from the bottom.

 <!--
-The flight attendants are not required to be good swimmers.
-The life vest will do its job.

 they do not have the realism of the CAE simulators we would see later.

 Etops, Rio
 long, short haul

-Have you ever seen a Southwest pilot with a beard?
 Sadly, we did learn that only 6% of Southwest pilots are women.
 Southwest supports the Women in Aviation organization and would love to change that.
 -->

 ![](southwest-headquarters-tour-2026/me-in-front-of-a-cae-simulator.jpg)
-Me in front of a full-motion CAE simulator in-use
+Me in front of a full-motion CAE 700 series simulator with the bridge raised, a sign that it is in-use.

 ![](southwest-headquarters-tour-2026/me-in-front-of-cae-simulators.jpg)
 Me at one end of the hall.
-There are 26 full-motion CAE series 700, 800, and MAX 8 simulators.
+There are 26 full-motion CAE series 700, 800, and MAX 8 simulators here.
 Each one costs $14.2 million.

 ![](southwest-headquarters-tour-2026/tornado-fortified.jpg)
 Given the risk to operations and equipment, this building could withstand an F3 tornado.
 Garage-like doors descend and inside, it is business as usual.
 The walls around the Network Command Center are fortified with 12 inch concrete.